garydavenport73/tkFlow/README.md

 ```
 button.flow()
 ```
-for flow behaviour
+to add widgets to a frame.

+You cannot use the flow geometry manager in the root widget, but can use it in any frame below root.

+##### So if you only have one root window, pack a frame into the root window, then use flow to add widgets to that frame.

-the flow behavior is a subset of the grid geometry manager.
+The flow behavior is a subset of the grid geometry manager.

+##### Like pack, grid, and place, you should not mix geometry managers.
+Likewise with the flow geometry manager.

+-If you are flowing into a frame, only use flow, don't try to mix and match geometry managers.